 Railroad crossings are always dangerous.
 Every crossing must be approached with the expectation that a train is coming.

-Never Race a Train to a Crossing

-Never attempt to race a train to a crossing.
-It is extremely difficult to judge the speed of an approaching train.

-Reduce Speed
+Follow these safety precautions:

-Speed must be reduced in accordance with your ability to see approaching trains in any direction, and speed must be held to a point that will permit you to stop short of the tracks in case a stop is necessary.
+- Do not rely solely upon the presence of warning signals, gates, or flagmen to warn of approaching trains. - Never attempt to race a train to a crossing.
+It is extremely difficult to judge the speed of an approaching train. - Reduce speed in accordance with your ability to see approaching trains in any direction, and maintain a speed that will allow you to stop short of the tracks if a stop is necessary. - Because of noise in the cab, you cannot expect to hear the train horn until the train is dangerously close to the crossing. - Double tracks require a double check.
+A train on one track may hide a train on the other track.

-Do Not Expect to Hear a Train

-Because of noise in the cab, you cannot expect to hear the train horn until the train is dangerously close to the crossing.

-Do Not Rely on Signals

-You should not rely solely upon the presence of warning signals, gates, or flagmen to warn of approaching trains.

-Double tracks require a double check.
-Remember that a train on one track may hide a train on the other track.
 Look both ways before crossing.
-After one train has cleared a crossing, be sure no other trains are near before starting across the tracks.

-Yard areas and grade crossings in cities and towns are just as dangerous as rural grade crossings.
-Approach them with as much caution.

-Stop Requirements

-A complete stop is required at a grade crossing whenever:

-- The nature of the cargo makes a stop mandatory under state or federal regulations. - Such a stop is otherwise required by law.

-Crossing Tracks

-Railroad crossings with steep approaches can cause your unit to hang up on the tracks.

-Never permit traffic conditions to trap you in a position where you have to stop on the tracks.
-Be sure you can get all the way across the tracks before you start across.

-DO NOT shift gears while crossing railroad tracks.
+After one train has cleared a crossing, be sure no other trains are near before starting across the tracks. - Yard areas and grade crossings in cities and towns are just as dangerous as rural grade crossings.
+Approach them with as much caution. - A complete stop is required at a grade crossing when: - The nature of the cargo makes a stop mandatory under state or federal regulations. - Such a stop is otherwise required by law. - Railroad crossings with steep approaches can cause your unit to hang up on the tracks. - Never permit traffic conditions to trap you in a position where you have to stop on the tracks.
+Be sure you can get all the way across the tracks before you start across. - DO NOT shift gears while crossing railroad tracks.